shahidali54/Python-Projects-for-beginners/01_madlib/README.md

 👤 What's your name?
 Shahid
 💡 Which programming language excites you the most?
 Python
 🌟 Who inspires you in your coding journey?
-Elon Musk
+Subhan
 🧠 What's your dream project you'd love to build?
 AI-powered education app

 📝 Crafting your unique coder's journey...

 Meet Shahid, a curious mind who discovered the magic of Python. ✨
 With every line of code, Shahid's passion grew stronger.
-Inspired by Elon Musk, they took on challenges with courage and creativity. 💪
+Inspired by Subhan, they took on challenges with courage and creativity. 💪
 Through sleepless nights and cups of chai ☕, they finally began building their dream project: AI-powered education app.
 The journey was tough, but totally worth it — because real coders never quit! 💻🔥
 ```